vic-ma/howtodismantle.github.io/_posts/2025-07-31-Ding-Your-Machine-Just-Texted-You-Powered-by-Peakboard-and-seven.io.md

 ## The UI

-For our sample we chosse a simple UI with two text fields and a button.
+For our Peakboard app, we first create a simple UI with two text fields and a button:

 ![image](/assets/2025-07-31/020.png)

 ## The API

-The API documentation for seven.io services can be found [here](https://docs.seven.io/en).
-The call we use in our example is epxlained [here](https://docs.seven.io/en/rest-api/endpoints/sms#send-sms).
+For our example, we use the [legacy method of seven's SMS endpoint](https://docs.seven.io/en/rest-api/endpoints/sms#legacy).

-So the actual payload is submitted through query parameters of a HTPP GET call that follows this pattern:
+We send a `GET` request to the `api/sms/` endpoint, and we use query parameters to specify the SMS message we want to send:

 {% highlight url %}
 https://gateway.seven.io/api/sms?to=#[to]#&from=#[from]#&text=#[text]#